annaelizabeth2019/code-review-tool/README.md

 ## Contributing
 Pull requests and issues are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.
+Also please get in touch with feature requests!

 ## License
 MIT